Interview of Guillermo Aviles-Rodriguez

 - Records relating to the interview are located in the office of the UCLA Library's Center for Oral History Research.

 - The interview was conducted by Jane Collings, principal editor and interviewer, UCLA Center for Oral History Research; Ph.D., Critical Studies in Film and Television, UCLA.
 Collings prepared for the interviews by reviewing material on the history of Watts Village Theater Company and on the community-based theater movement.

 - Processing of Interview:

 - The transcript is a verbatim transcription of the recording.
-It was transcribed by a professional transcribing agency using a list of proper names and specialized terminology supplied by the interviewer.
+Sessions one through three were was transcribed by a professional transcribing agency using a list of proper names and specialized terminology supplied by the interviewer.
+Session four was transcribed by machine transcribing software and audit-edited by student staff.
 Aviles-Rodriguez was then given an opportunity to review the transcript and made a few corrections and additions.
 Those corrections were entered into the text without further editing or review on the part of the Center for Oral History Research staff.

 - 7.75 hrs.

 - Regents of the University of California, UCLA Library.